tyr0wl/resolutionChanger/README.md

 # resolutionChanger

-Little App to change Resolution as to my requirements
+Little App to save and load screen configurations.